tinystacks/ops-aws-utilization-widgets/README.md

 # Aws Utilization

-Aws Utilization is a developer's ultimate money-saving companion on AWS.
+Aws Utilization is a developer's ultimate cost-saving companion on AWS.
 This suite of visual workflows is the most convenient way to identify resources ready for optimization.

 The main features are